bosun-monitor/bosun/docs/expressions.md

 <p class="title h1">{{page.title}}</p>

-This section documents Bosun's expression Language.
-Bosun's expression language is what is used to define the trigger condition for an alert.
-At the highest level the expression language takes various time *series* and reduces them them a *single number*; 0 represents false (trigger an alert) and any other number represents false (don't trigger an alert).
-True or false indicates whether the alert should trigger or not.
+This section documents Bosun's expression language, which is used to define the trigger condition for an alert.
+At the highest level the expression language takes various time *series* and reduces them them a *single number*.
+True or false indicates whether the alert should trigger or not; 0 represents false (don't trigger an alert) and any other number represents true (trigger an alert).
 An alert can also produce one or more *groups* which define the alert's scope or dimensionality.
-For example should you have one alert per host, service, cluster or your entire environment.
+For example could you have one alert per host, service, or cluster or a single alert for your entire environment.

 # Fundamentals